 Data is based on media reports and verified with updates from state and federal health departments.
-Last updated: 10.00am, 30 March 2020 (AEDT).
+Last updates: please see timestamps on charts.
 This site is run by volunteers.
 Please consider supporting it.
-New: The transmission sources page has new charts.
-(Work is ongoing but feedback is welcome).
+New chart: Log scale comparing Australia's death rate with other countries.

 Australia's trajectory and how we compare (rollover or tap)

-* How to read this chart: This chart begins at 100 confirmed cases for two reasons - it skips to the point of critical mass needed for comparison, and places all regions in the same moment in time in relation to the virus.
+* How to read this chart: It begins at 100 confirmed cases for two reasons - it is an accepted point of critical mass needed for comparison, and it places all regions in the same moment in time in relation to the virus.
 Australia reached 100 cases ('Day 1') on 10 March, 2020.
-This chart not only shows the number of new cases, it shows the rate of growth.
-For an example of exponential growth, select USA in the bar at the top and look at the time it took to reach 10,000 cases (approx. 17 days) and the time it took to double that to 20,000 (approx. 2 days).
+Note that the y-axis jumps forward in greater and greater values.
+This is because it measures exponential growth.
+For an example of exponential growth, select USA in the bar at the top and look at the time it took to reach 10,000 cases (approx. 17 days) compared with the time it took to double that to 20,000 cases (approx. 2 days).